 \section{Abstract}

-We show that in a system of one dimensional spinless fermions a topological phase and phase transition can emerge only through interaction.
-By allowing a dimerized or bond-alternating nearest neighbour interaction we show that the system exhibits a symmetry protected topological phase while its non-interacting limit is a gapless state.
+We show that a one dimensional lattice of spinless fermions can undergo a topological phase transition only due to the effect of interaction.
+By allowing a dimerized interaction among the particles we show that the system exhibits a symmetry protected topological phase which does not exists in the absence of interaction and the system is a gapless state.
 The non-trivial topological character appears due to the onset of two degenerate bond-order phases as a function of dimerized interaction which are found to be topologically distinct from each other.
 As a result a topological phase transition occurs between these bond order phases through a gap closing point.
-However, in the limit of strong interaction, the bond order phases are connected through a gapped charge density wave phase possessing local antiferromagnetic order.
-The topological nature is characterized by the edge states, Berry phase and non-local string order parameter.
-At the end we provide possible experimental signatures of the emergent symmetry protected topological phase transition in terms of Thouless charge pumping and density-density correlation.
+However, in the limit of strong interaction, the topologically distinct bond order phases are separated from each other through a gapped charge density wave phase possessing a local antiferromagnetic order.
+We characterize this emergent topological nature by the edge states, Berry phase and a non-local string order parameter and provide possible experimental signatures in terms of Thouless charge pumping and density-density correlation.

-{\em Introduction.-} The study of topological phases and phase transitions has been a topic of paramount interest in recent years~\cite{Hassanreview}.
-Starting from the seminal observation of quantized Hall conductance in quantum Hall states~\cite{Klitzing1980}, enormous progress has been made to understand the topological phases of matter~\cite{qi_zhang} which do not belong to the conventional Landau theory of phase transition.
-Characterized by non-trivial physical properties and non-local correlations, topological phases are extremely important in the context of fundamental science and technological applications~\cite{quant_memory,Pesin2012,spintronics,Liu15,Alicea2011}.